lightning/bolts/01-messaging.md

     - MUST ignore the bit.
   - upon receiving unknown _even_ feature bits that are non-zero:
     - MUST fail the connection.
+  - if the feature vector does not set all known, transitive dependencies:
+    - MUST fail the connection.

 #### Rationale